-All terms and explanations of the Lean Glossary are also available for download: Download Lean Glossary (PDF)
+Here you find all terms and explanations of the Lean World.
+The glossary is also available for download.

 See 5S method

 The 5S method is the foundation of continuous improvement.